Particle Swarm Optimization

 Fields

-• p_temp – temporary storage for a point to avoid allocations during a step of the algorithm
+• q: temporary storage for a point to avoid allocations during a step of the algorithm

 Constructor

-construct a particle swarm Option for the manifold M starting at initial population x0 with velocities x0, where the manifold is used within the defaults of the other fields mentioned above, which are keyword arguments here.
+construct a particle swarm solver state for the manifold M starting at initial population x0 with velocities, where the manifold is used within the defaults specified previously.
+All fields with defaults are keyword arguments here.

 See also